RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 1. Run the installer I linked [here](https://files.mercurywork.shop/rafflesia/netbeans-8.2-linux.sh)
 2. When asked for jvm, use the java-8-openjdk-32 you installed
 3. Finish installation
-4. Open tools > plugins
+4. Open Tools > Plugins
 5. Install the **Mobility** Plugin

 ## Installing the other plugins you need